The first dive is the first dive a person makes in scuba diving, and what better way to get started than with a diving baptism in Tenerife?

 Tips for first time divers in Tenerife

-Diving is a wonderful activity in the heart of nature, capable of transporting you to a new world to discover.
+Diving is a wonderful activity in the middle of nature, capable of transporting you to a new world to discover.

 - Take care of the pressure in your ears: pressure changes underwater cause an uncomfortable sensation and can lead to ear injuries.
 To avoid this, simply block your nostrils with your fingers and blow through your nose.

 - Don’t be in a hurry: relax and enjoy your first dive in Tenerife.
-Not only so that you don’t miss the beauty of the seabed, but also so that you don’t consume more oxygen and shorten the dive time.
+Not only so that you don’t miss the beauty of the seabed, but also so that you don’t consume more air and shorten the dive time.